Honda Civic (sixth generation): Trim packages and equipment (North America)

 CX: The base trim package, available as a hatchback only.
-Appointed very sparingly (no standard radio or power steering), it came equipped with 13-inch wheels, 4-wheel double-wishbone suspension, dual airbags, split/folding rear seat, and seating for five people.
+Appointed sparingly, without radio or power steering, the CX included 13-inch wheels, 4-wheel double-wishbone suspension, dual airbags, split/folding rear seat, and seating for five.
 In 1997, the CX added 14-inch wheels as standard equipment.
 In 2000, the CX added tilt steering as standard equipment.

 DX: Available as a hatchback, coupé, or sedan.
-It included all standard equipment from CX plus tilt steering and AM/FM high-power (4 x 20-watt) stereo with clock.
+DX models included all standard equipment from CX plus tilt steering and AM/FM high-power (4 x 20-watt) stereo with clock.
 Power steering was standard on all sedans, and on the coupes when ordered with automatic transmission.
 For 1997, the DX added 14-inch wheels as standard equipment.

 LX: Available as a sedan only.
-It included all standard equipment from DX plus 14-inch wheels, power windows, power locks, power mirrors, power steering, front stabilizer bar, front center armrest with storage compartment, cargo area light, cruise control, and tachometer.
+LX models included all standard equipment from DX plus 14-inch wheels, power windows, power locks, power mirrors, power steering, front stabilizer bar, front center armrest with storage compartment, cargo area light, cruise control, and tachometer.
 For 1997, the LX added air conditioning as standard equipment.

 HX: Available as coupé only, this trim package was specially tooled for higher fuel efficiency.
 The HX was available with a 5-speed manual transmission or with a CVT (continuously variable transmission) as a $1,000 option.
 The HX was the only trim package available with the CVT.
 It included all standard equipment from DX, plus a 115 hp VTEC-E 4-cylinder engine, 14-inch alloy wheels, power windows, power locks, power mirrors, power steering, a cargo-area light and a tachometer.

 EX: Available as a coupé or sedan.
-It included all standard equipment from the LX plus a 1.6-liter SOHC VTEC 16-valve 4-cylinder D16Y8 engine producing 127 hp, power moonroof, air conditioning, 6-speaker stereo (coupe only), cruise control, remote entry system, auto-down driver's window, plus body-colored side mirrors and side molding.
+EX models included all standard equipment from the LX plus a 1.6-liter SOHC VTEC 16-valve 4-cylinder D16Y8 engine producing 127 hp, power moonroof, air conditioning, 6-speaker stereo (coupe only), cruise control, remote entry system, auto-down driver's window, plus body-colored side mirrors and side molding.
 ABS was standard on the sedan and optional on the coupe if equipped with an automatic transmission.
 For 1999, the EX added a CD player as standard equipment.

 GX: Introduced in 1997 and available as a sedan for fleet-purchase only, this trim package was specially designed to run on natural gas.
 See Honda Civic GX for detail and references.

 VP: Introduced in 1998 and available only as a sedan, this trim was designed as a “Value Package” above the DX.
-It included all standard equipment from DX plus an automatic transmission, power locks, CD player, air conditioning, keyless entry, and special paint.
+It included all standard equipment from DX plus an automatic transmission, power door locks, CD player, air conditioning, keyless entry, and special paint.